|

 you should plan to pay for mileage in addition to her fee.
 In the United States, a helpful guideline for determining expected mileage fees can be found on the Internal Revenue Service web site.
 Many U.S. corporations use the IRS guideline to determine what they will reimburse their employees for miles driven.
 In addition to transportation expense,

+be prepared to provide overnight accommodations for the visiting instructor.
 Consider hiring her for a 4-5 hour workshop on Saturday, an

 evening show Saturday night, and a 4-5 hour workshop on Sunday.